codejsha/algorithm-examples/README.md

 **Sorting algorithms**

-- Bubble sort: [java](java-algorithm/src/main/java/com/example/algorithm/sort) | Bubble sort is a sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items, and swaps them if needed.<br>(`n` is the number of elements)
+- Bubble sort, CLRS#2-problems2.2: [java](java-algorithm/src/main/java/com/example/algorithm/sort) | Bubble sort is a sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items, and swaps them if needed.<br>(`n` is the number of elements)

 | **Case**    | **Time complexity** | **Remarks**                                                                             |
 | :---------- | :-----------------: | :-------------------------------------------------------------------------------------- |